-Unit 3 Meeting Individual Needs in Health and Social Care Unit summary This unit will encompass knowledge gained through the course to enable learners to understand, plan a deliver care to meet the needs of individuals.
-Using combination of theoretical models and practical activities learners will be able to demonstrate overa progress.
+Unit 3 Meeting Individual Needs in Health and Social Care Unit summary This unit will encompass knowledge gained throughout the course to enable learners to understand, plan and deliver care to meet the needs of individuals.
+Using a combination of theoretical models and practical activities learners will be able to demonstrate overall progress.
 Guided learning hours 48 hours Level 2